redMaPPer I: Algorithm and SDSS DR8 Catalog: Introduction

 Over the past several years, galaxy clusters have been recognized as powerful cosmological probes~\citep[e.g.,][]{henryetal09,vikhlininetal09b,mantzetal10a,rozoetal10a,clercetal12,bensonetal13,hasselfieldetal13}.
 Galaxy clusters are one of the key probes of Dark Energy for ongoing and upcoming photometric surveys such as the Dark Energy Survey~\citep[DES:][]{des05}, Pan-STARRS \citep{panstarrs02}, the Hyper-Suprime Camera (HSC)\footnote{http://www.naoj.org/Projects/HSC/HSCProject.html}, and the Large Synoptic Survey Telescope \citep[LSST:][]{lsst12}.

-Because galaxies are obviously clustered on the sky, rich galaxy clusters have been detected as far back as the 1800's~\citep{biviano00}, with the first large catalogs created 50 years ago~\citep[e.g.,][]{abell58,zwickyetal68,aco89}.
+Because galaxies are obviously clustered on the sky, rich galaxy clusters have been detected as far back as the 1800's~\citep{biviano00}, with the first large catalogs generated from galaxy overdensities on photographic plates created 50 years ago~\citep[e.g.,][]{abell58,zwickyetal68,aco89}.
 More recently, the advent of multi-band data has led to a proliferation of optical cluster finding algorithms.
-These algorithms use various techniques for measuring clustering in both spatial and color/redshift space, ranging from simple matched-filters to more complicated Voronoi tesselations.
-These cluster finders can be divided into roughly two classes, those based on photometric redshifts~\citep[e.g.,][]{kepneretal99,vanbreukelenetal09,milkeraitisetal10,durretetal11b,spdpg11,soaressantosetal11,wenetal12}, and those utilizing the cluster red-sequence~\citep[e.g.,][]{annisetal99,gladderyee00,koesteretal07a,gladdersetal07,galetal09,thanjavuretal09,haoetal10,mgb12}.
+These algorithms use various techniques for measuring clustering in angular position plus color/redshift space, ranging from simple matched-filters to more complicated Voronoi tesselations.
+These cluster finders can be divided into roughly two classes, those based on photometric redshifts~\citep[e.g.,][]{kepneretal99,vanbreukelenetal09,milkeraitisetal10,durretetal11b,spdpg11,soaressantosetal11,wenetal12}, and those utilizing the cluster red-sequence~\citep[e.g.,][]{annisetal99,gladderyee00,koesteretal07a,gladdersetal07,galetal09,thanjavuretal09,hmkrr10,mgb12}.
 However, relatively few of these optical catalogs have been utilized for cosmological parameter constraints~\citep[e.g.,][]{rwkme07a,rozoetal10a,manaetal13}.

 Given the above landscape, it is a fair question to ask whether the world really needs yet another photometric cluster finding algorithm.
 As we describe below, we believe that the answer to this question is yes.
 In particular, there are a variety of important features that any reasonable optical cluster finder must have in order to properly exploit the photometric data that will become available with ongoing or near-future photometric surveys such as the DES or LSST.